lukacs-m/FeedMyFeed/readme.md

 - You can then launch you favorite browser and got to localhost:3000 to start using FeedMyFeed

+- There seems to be some errors with the new Foundation-site lib, if the project doesn't run please execute this following line of command from your terminal:

+    *npm install foundation-sites@6.2.0 --save-exact --save-dev

 To run the tests:

 make sure you have npm installed and then just execute in your terminal: "npm test".